Baby Mine (play): Story

 Baby Mine is a farce comedy about young newlyweds, Zoie and Alfred Hardy, who have separated after months of bickering.
-One issue that divides the couple is children—Alfred was eager to be a parent, Zoie not so much.
+One issue that divides the couple is children—Alfred was eager to be a parent, Zoie less so.
 After several months apart pass, Zoie consults her friend Aggie on how she could lure her estranged husband back.
 Aggie suggests she procure an unwanted baby and tell her husband that the foundling is theirs.
 Jimmy Jinks, Aggie's husband, locates a desperate mother willing to give up her newborn and soon word is sent to Alfred.
 The ploy begins to unravel though when shortly before Alfred is due to return, overjoyed with the news, the baby's mother has a change of heart.
 A scramble ensues to find another child before Alfred's homecoming.